How to Get the Job You Want

 Updated 22 August 2022

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

-Whether you're switching careers or pursuing your first career, finding a new job can be both challenging and rewarding.
+Whether you are switching careers or pursuing your first career, finding a new job can be both challenging and rewarding.
 Set aside time to gather your materials and prepare for your interview to better position yourself as the best candidate for the role.
-Find roles that match your skill set and identify your selling points to win a job that's right for you.
+Find roles that match your skill set and identify your selling points to win a job that is right for you.
 In this article, we share steps on how to get a job and tips to help you obtain your ideal position.

-To find a career that's best for you, dedicate time to researching different job titles and gathering the necessary application materials for each one.
-Follow these steps to help you find a new job that's well-suited to your goals and career needs:
+How to get a job that is best for you, dedicate time to researching different job titles and gathering the necessary application materials for each one.
+Follow these steps to help you find a new job that is well-suited to your goals and career needs: